-The collection comprises more than 550 pieces and small collections.
+The collection is held at Guildford House Gallery comprises more than 550 pieces and small collections.
 Many objects consist of multiple parts so the number of works comes close to 800.
 They span more than 250 years and include a plethora of media - oil paintings, watercolours, pastels, etchings, engravings, prints, textiles, ceramics, sculpture and glass.